-Chicago can be expensive but fortunately many of the best things to do and see in Chicago are cheap or totally free!
+Planning a trip to Chicago on a budget?
+Chicago can be expensive but fortunately many of the best things to do and see in Chicago are totally free!
 Here are my top picks for the best free things to do in Chicago.

 1) Visit Millennium Park and The Bean